The Smart Beta Mirage

 77 Pages Posted: 1 Jul 2020 Last revised: 20 Mar 2023

 Date Written: June 9, 2020

-We document and explain the sharp performance deterioration of smart beta in- dexes after the corresponding smart beta ETFs are launched for investment.
-While smart beta claims to deliver excess returns through factor exposures, the market-adjusted return of smart beta indexes drops from about 3% “on paper” before ETF listings to about −0.50%~−1% after ETF listings.
+We document and explain the sharp performance deterioration of smart beta indexes after the corresponding smart beta ETFs are launched for investment.
+While smart beta is purported to deliver excess returns through factor exposures, the market-adjusted return of smart beta indexes drops from about 3% “on paper” before ETF listings to about -0.50% to -1% after ETF listings.
 This performance decline cannot be explained by variation in factor premia, strategic timing, or diminishing returns to scale.
-Instead, we find strong evidence of data overexploitation in constructing smart beta indexes, which helps ETFs attract flows as investors respond positively to stellar backtests.
+Instead, we find strong evidence of data mining in the construction of smart beta indexes, which helps ETFs attract flows, as investors respond positively to backtests.

 Keywords: ETFs, factor investing, smart beta, data mining